ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

  pack True  False = 2#
  pack True  True  = 3#

-The programmer manually unboxed the resulting ``Int`` in desperate endeavour of squeezing out the last bit of performance.
+The programmer manually unboxed the resulting ``Int`` in a desperate endeavour of squeezing out the last bit of performance.
 This is the generated Core, which looks good enough:

 ::